Snowflake-Labs/linguatics-agents-demo/README.md

 - [SarvamAI](https://sarvam.ai) for Indic language processing capabilities
 - [Streamlit](https://streamlit.io) for the web application framework
 - [TruLens](https://trulens.org) for agent monitoring and evaluation

-## Support

-For questions and support:

-- Open an issue in this repository
-- Check the troubleshooting section above
-- Review the sample notebooks in the `work/` directory

 ---